Kristina01111000/Drws_site/README.md

 My job is to integrate it into the site, maybe downloadable feature, maybe just on the site They got into the business account, need to change the pictures Did he write the email for the next few weeks
-If there are any make a document for harpinder to tell her about them
+If there are any make a document for harpinder to tell her about them -> doesn;t look like any changes for harpinder to worry about

 i put the new booking plugin onto the staging site